Women are taking their role as leaders seriously, and the face of progress is evident on a global scale … finally

 Department of Commerce

-On January 7, 2021, it was reported that President-elect Joe Biden has selected Raimondo to serve as the United States secretary of commerce in the upcoming Biden administration.
+On January 7, 2021, it was reported that President-elect Joe Biden had selected Raimondo to serve as the United States Secretary of Commerce in the upcoming Biden administration.
 Click for more

 Department of Housing and Urban Development